Cubs vs. Brewers Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 92 hits with 15 doubles, three triples, five home runs and 20 walks.
+- Hoerner has collected 92 hits with 15 doubles, three triples, five home runs and 20 walks.
 He has driven in 43 runs with 17 stolen bases.

 Hoerner Recent Games